top of page

 Our History

 Hild Bede has a long and captivating past.
-In 2016, we celebrated 175 years of education on the site.
-We took the opportunity to look back at our parent colleges, and how our very own Hild Bede was forged from humble beginnings.
+In 2016, we celebrated 175 years of education on the site; we took the opportunity to look back at our parent colleges, and how our very own Hild Bede was forged from humble beginnings.
 We remain as one college, distinct from our predecessors, but sharing their traditions and history.

 Hild Bede is named after two great British scholars: the Venerable Bede, who has been called the ‘the father of English history’, and the abbess Hild of Whitby, described by Bede as a woman of great energy, a skilled administrator and teacher, who was consulted by kings and princes on account of her wisdom – clearly both excellent role models for us all.